 Pagodas in other regions of the world

-Visits to Buddhist temples will give you the experience of knowing this beautiful architecture as well as architectures of the torii gates and other elements of Japanese culture.
+Visiting Buddhist temples will give you the experience of exploring this beautiful architecture as well as the architecture of the torii gates and other elements of Japanese culture.